oracle-livelabs/database/patch-me-if-you-can/07-advanced-patching/advanced-patching.md

 ## Introduction

 This lab allows you to patch *backwards*.
 In other words, going to a previous Release Update.
 Only in the rare cases that you find a critical issue in a newer Release Update, would you go back to a previous one.
-After go-live you can no longer use Flashback Database, so you need to use the rollback capabilities in Datapatch.
 Also, you learn how to enable certain optimizer fixes.

 Estimated Time: 15 Minutes